lado007/bank-credict-card-project/README.md

 For the target variable (Offer accepted – Yes/No), it was also important to check the data imbalance ie the number of people who responded with a yes vs the number of people who responded with a no and apply an efficient data imbalanace technique.

 ## Applying best machine learning model :robot:
 After the first step of thoroughly understanding the data and taking the necessary steps to prepare the data for modeling before building predictive models.
 The logistic regression for classification was used as a benchmark to build the predictive model without any data imbalance for the target model.
 Then we applied an imbalance technique of SMOTETomek.
-After the application of the data imbalance technique we then proceed again to rebuild the logistic regression and other classification models like the KNN classifiers, decision trees and we compared their accuracies. the comparison of the their accuracies and more details regarding the concepts of the ML models can be found in [jupyter notebook](https://github.com/lado007/bank-credict-card-project/blob/main/codes/credit_card_project.ipynb)
+After the application of the data imbalance technique we then proceed again to rebuild the logistic regression and other classification models like the KNN classifiers, decision trees and we compared their accuracies. the comparison of the their accuracies and more details regarding the concepts of the ML models and selection of the best model can be found in [jupyter notebook](https://github.com/lado007/bank-credict-card-project/blob/main/codes/credit_card_project.ipynb)

 ## Data queries :question:
 In the scenerio of working as a risk analyst with a bank the senior management has also posted other questions that will help them better understand their customers.